 The Montford Point Marines significant service to the Marine Corps and the nation was recognized in 2012 when all men known to have served were awarded a Congressional Gold Medal.
 With no official record of those who served from 1942 to 1949, the Montford Point Marine Association has sought to recognize and continue awarding the medal to the families of the men who served but were not recognized.

-Four Previously Unidentified to be Awarded Congressional Gold Medal
+Four Previously Unidentified Awarded Congressional Gold Medal

 - Dr. Joseph Orthello Johnson of Leesburg, Virginia

 Do you have a family member or friend who was a Montford Point Marine?
 Some “Montford Pointers,” as they are often called, left the service and rarely discussed this chapter of their lives.
 If you know a Montford Point Marine that has not been recognized, contact: